henrydierkes/Eagle_Rating/Documentation/Technical/Database/README.md

    - `category`: Category of the place.
    - `floor`: floor where this place is located.
 Only useful when rating study space and bathroom.
    - `campus`: Campus where the place is located.
 Currently not used but plan to develop further in the future to incorporate cross-campus function.
-   - `tags`: A list that records the ratingIds of ratings on the place.
+   - `ratingIds`: A list that records the ratingIds of ratings on the place.
    - `ratingCount`: number of ratings on this place.
-   - `ratingIds`:A Map that records the number of occurences of each tag in rating.
+   - `tags`:A Map that records the number of occurences of each tag in rating.
    - `ImageMap`: A Map that record ratingId:imageId of image in a specific rating on this place.
 The imageId is used to fetch image from fs.files and fs.chunks database, maintained by mongodb's GridFS.
    - `totalRating`: A Map of total points a place get for overall rating and each sub-rating.
    - `averageRating`: A Map of average points a place get for overall rating and each sub-rating.